hashicorp/vault-guides/operations/gcp-kms-unseal/README.md

 1. Set this location as your working directory

 1. Provide necessary GCP account information in the `terraform.tfvars.example` and save it as `terraform.tfvars`.
+You must have a [service account for your Compute Engine instance](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances) with **Cloud KMS Admin** and **Cloud KMS CryptoKey Encrypter/Decrypter** roles.
+Provide its email as the `service_acct_email` value.

 1. This guide expects a Cloud KMS key ring and crypto key to already exists.
 If you **don't** have one to use for Vault auto-unseal, un-comment the key ring and key creation portion in the `main.tf` file: